On Spiritual Partnership

 We cannot be anything for anyone but what we are naturally for ourselves.

-On a very practical level I agree with everything you’ve said — and I’d only add that relationship — real, relationship where the individual is fully celebrated, allows the other person to emerge fully, to be free fully; and in the end, yes concessions need be made, compromise need be made — but what happens when one partner needs the other?
-We must find someone whose needs basis is the same as ours.
+On a very practical level, real relationships where the individual is fully celebrated allow the other person to emerge fully, to be free fully; and in the end, yes, concessions need to be made, compromises need be made — but what happens when one partner needs the other?
+We must find someone whose needs are based on ours.
 Finally, I wouldn’t ever ignore the issue of day-to-day compatibility.
 Can I live with this person’s moods, quirks, needs, even faults, and still fully love them — have a deep respect resonating so much so that they are not made to feel dumb, ashamed or less worthy because they sometimes behave in ways that I do not like.

 The Dalia Lama was once asked — Why be a monk?
 Isn’t there great value in intimacy?
-And he responded, “Yes of course, but that is a yoga that I have very serious concerns about”.
-Today — I do believe that unless a person or two people have an explicit, long-winded, knock-down, drag it all out and put it on the table conversation about what relationship is — perhaps over an initial period, then the risk is greater.
-At 46, I am not willing to risk my heart without examination, without thorough exploration, without real connection.
+And he responded, “Yes of course, but that is a yoga that I have grave concerns about”.
+Today — I do believe that unless a person or two people have an explicit, long-winded, knock-down, drag-it-all-out and put-it-on-the-table conversation about what relationship is — perhaps over an initial period, then the risk is greater.
+At 46, I am not willing to risk my heart without examination, thorough exploration, or real connection.

 I have had very many disappointments — not because of other people, but because I did not take my own needs seriously enough, because I was motivated by the wrong things.
 Chief amongst my concerns, maybe the most important one in fact, is that of having a spiritual connection that is front and center — paid attention to, cultivated, and encouraged, every day.
 The “work” of a relationship is then a practice, and less work.
 Relationship IS the spiritual path.
-With respected freedom and autonomy for the individual and spirituality at the core — there can be something more than two people making eggs and fucking.
-There are two individuals coming together out of choice, without compunction, or pressure.
-Two people choosing to love one another with the highest measure of consciousness that they can muster.
+With respected freedom and autonomy for the individual and spirituality at the core — there can be something more than two people making eggs .
+Two individuals are coming together out of choice, without compunction or pressure.
+Two people choose to love one another with the highest measure of consciousness that they can muster.

 Mending Masculinity: The Mythic Journey Toward Respect and Honor